Cooking: Effects on nutritional content of food

 A raw tomato sauce with olives, celery, spinach and walnuts on zucchini noodles.

-Proponents of raw foodism argue that cooking food increases the risk of some of the detrimental effects on food or health.
-They point out that during cooking of vegetables and fruit containing vitamin C, the vitamin elutes into the cooking water and becomes degraded through oxidation.
-Peeling vegetables can also substantially reduce the vitamin C content, especially in the case of potatoes where most vitamin C is in the skin.
-However, research has shown that in the specific case of carotenoids a greater proportion is absorbed from cooked vegetables than from raw vegetables.
+Proponents of raw foodism argue that cooking food increases the risk of certain detrimental effects on food or health.
+They point out that when cooking vegetables and fruits rich in vitamin C, the vitamin leaches into the cooking water and is degraded by oxidation.
+Peeling vegetables can also substantially reduce vitamin C content, especially in potatoes, where most of the vitamin C is in the skin.
+However, research has shown that in the specific case of carotenoids, a greater proportion is absorbed from cooked vegetables than from raw vegetables.

 Sulforaphane, a glucosinolate breakdown product, is present in vegetables such as broccoli, and is mostly destroyed when the vegetable is boiled.
 Although there has been some basic research on how sulforaphane might exert beneficial effects in vivo, there is no high-quality evidence for its efficacy against human diseases.

 The United States Department of Agriculture has studied retention data for 16 vitamins, 8 minerals, and alcohol for approximately 290 foods across various cooking methods.